X-Men

 Quick summary and important considerations

-This show is about a group of superpowered people called X-Men who use their unique gifts to protect the world from bad guys and fight for fairness for people like them.
+This show is about a team of special people with amazing powers called X-Men who protect people from bad guys and fight for fairness for everyone, even if they are different.

 Content Warnings